|Title:||Assistant Football Coach- Offensive Coordinator/Quarterbacks & Halfbacks|

-Now in his sixth season on Guilford’s staff, Chris Barnette '07 took over his alma mater’s offense in July 2011.
+Now in his seventh season on Guilford’s staff, Chris Barnette '07 took over his alma mater’s offense in July 2011.
 He has contributed to the most prolific offensive era in Guilford’s football history as both a student and coach.
 Barnette caught a school-record 266 passes for 2953 yards and 30 touchdowns in his four-year career and was named a 2006 All-American by the American Football Coaches Association and D3football.com.
 One of his protégés, Hagen Miller '10, broke Barnette's school receptions record and led NCAA Division III in catches per game in 2007.
-Four Guilford wideouts have earned All-Old Dominion Athletic Conference (ODAC) honors under Barnette’s tutelage: Joe Joyner '07, Kevin Vaughn '08, Justin Parker '11 and Ben King '13.
+Five Guilford wideouts have earned All-Old Dominion Athletic Conference (ODAC) honors under Barnette’s tutelage: Joe Joyner '07, Kevin Vaughn '08, Justin Parker '11, Ben King '13, and Adam Smith '16.
 Vaughn was a 2008 D3football.com All-American.

 Barnette joined a select group of professional and college football assistants for the 2012 NFL-NCAA Coaches' Academy.
 He was one of 60 coaches chosen for the three-ady institute that provided former NFL players and current NCAA college coaches with tools and networking opportunities for potential careers as football coaches.